 Studham Common makes a significant contribution to the character and diversity of wildlife in the area.
-As noted earlier, the site provides a rich mosaic of habitats including clay-with- flints and acidic grassland, woodland, and hedgerows.
+As noted earlier, the site provides a rich mosaic of habitats including clay-with-flints and acidic grassland, woodland, and hedgerows.

-Despite some dramatic changes over the past 100 years, most notably the ploughing up of a large section of the common during the Second World War, and the general decline in grazing, the site remains important for wildlife.
-The grassland flora, whilst not fully representative of its original sward, is improving steadily in species richness.
-It has potential to improve further with appropriate management.
-The history and ecology of the common go hand in hand.
+Despite some dramatic changes over the past 100 years, most notably the ploughing up of part of the West Common during the Second World War, and the general decline in grazing, the site remains important for wildlife.
+The grassland flora is improving steadily in species richness and has the potential to improve further with appropriate management.
+The history and ecology of the Common go hand in hand.
 Continued management of the site is essential if the wildlife, and in turn amenity value of the area, is to be preserved and enhanced.
-Non-intervention could be costly in terms of species richness, with a likely increase in bracken and subsequent reduction in species biodiversity.
+Non-intervention could result in a likely increase in bracken and a subsequent reduction in species biodiversity.

-In addition to the sites individual value, it is one of a series of commons that characterise the Chilterns Natural Area.
+In addition to the sites individual value, it is one of a series of Commons that characterise the Chilterns Natural Area.
 Collectively the Chilterns Commons make up a significant proportion of the Chilterns, with a large number like Studham Common, located on the acidic plateau.
 They provide an important strategic resource with considerable landscape, recreational, historic and wildlife value.